adamripley98/nalda/README.md

 - [ ] Backend error checking should be in separate file
 - [ ] Get rid of unnecessary packages in `package.json`
 - [ ] All emails sent should be placed into `sendEmail.js`
+- [ ] Create a helper method file for image upload
+- [ ] Clear errors if resp.data.success

 ## Other
 - [ ] Google Analytics